3 Myths About Choosing Winning Products Liability Cases

 Crafting interrogatories that indicate that you already know what the problems and the answers are as opposed to looking like you’re just engaging in a fishing expedition can be very effective in precipitating an earlier settlement for a higher amount.
 The responses to such interrogatories can also support motions for summary judgment based upon either their confirmation of damaging facts or their obvious evasiveness.

-Coming Next: The third article in this trilogy will examine Myth #3: I don’t need (or can’t afford) an expert to assist me in analyzing a potential product liability case.
+Coming Next: The third article in this trilogy will examine Myth #3: I don’t need (or can’t afford) an expert to assist me in analyzing a potential products liability case.

 HELP IS AVAILABLE NOW: